MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-azure-ad-configuration.md

 # Azure AD configuration for encrypted content

-If you protect sensitive items such as emails and documents by using encryption from the Azure Rights Management Service from [Microsoft Purview Information Protection](information-protection.md), there are some optional Azure Active Directory (AD) configurations that can prevent authorized access to this encrypted content.
+If you protect sensitive items such as emails and documents by using encryption from the Azure Rights Management Service from [Microsoft Purview Information Protection](information-protection.md), there are some Azure Active Directory (Azure AD) configurations that can prevent authorized access to this encrypted content.

 Similarly, if your users receive encrypted email from another organization or collaborate with other organizations that encrypt documents by using the Azure Rights Management Service, your users might not be able to open that email or document because of how their Azure AD is configured.